cintiamh/IsomorphicDevelopment/01_Introduction.md

 Since we serve a complete page to the browser, users can at least see your content.

 ## Building the View with React

+React is a library for creating UI.

+### Understanding the Virtual DOM

+Virtual DOM => representation of the browser DOM written with JavaScript.

+React compares the virtual tree to the current tree and calculates what needs to be updated.

+React updates only the parts of the DOM that has updates.

+The Virtual DOM can be used on server side and even render as a "string" `ReactDOM.renderToString`.

+## Business Logic and Model: Redux

+### One Way data Flow

+Redux holds the state of your app in its store, providing a single source of truth for your application.

+Views or node middleware dispatches Action => Reducers => new Store with changes.

+ONLY REDUCERS CAN UPDATE THE STORE.
+Store is read only.

+## Building the app: webpack